pwall567/json-kotlin/USERGUIDE.md

 create a shortlist of potential constructors for each constructor in the target class:
-    for each parameter in the constructor (there may be no parameters): if there is no property in the JSON object with the same name, and the parameter has no default value: reject the constructor
+    for each parameter in the constructor (there may be no parameters): if there is no property in the JSON object with the same name, and the parameter has no default value, and the parameter is not nullable:
+            reject the constructor
     if the constructor has not been rejected add it to the shortlist if there is no constructor in the shortlist: